 The GCAS is a business English speaking test.
 We’ve gathered strategies and tips to help you succeed.

-If you don't know much about it, start here.
+If you don't know much about it, you can take a look at this explanation of the GCAS test.
 If you have a clear idea of the test, here's how to maximize your score.

 Learn key strategies at The English Farm